wildfly/wildfly-gradle-tools/README.md

+This repository contains two plugins: one to create a custom WildFly server by assembling various feature packs, and one to create such feature packs.

 # Gradle plugin for WildFly provisioning

 *org.wildfly.build.provision* plugin.
 See also the [plugin page](https://plugins.gradle.org/plugin/org.wildfly.build.provision) on the Gradle Plugin Portal for details on how to apply the latest plugin version to your build.